vincenttommi/phase-0-pac-1-js-variables/README.md

 //=> 3.14159
 ```

-We can package both of the initialization steps — declaration and assignment
+We can package both of the initialization steps &mdash; declaration and
-— in a single line of code:
+assignment &mdash; in a single line of code:

 ```js
 var pi = 3.14159;
 //=> undefined
 ```

 ### Multi-line Variable Assignment

 Let's say I needed to declare and define multiple variables.
-It feels like a
+It feels like a lot
-lot to have to repeat `var` over and over again.
+to have to repeat `var` over and over again.
 JavaScript allows us to do
 multi-line variable assignment to alleviate this pain.
 Every variable must be
 separated with a comma, and the entire line must end with a semicolon.